Updated: March 12, 2025 9:52am

 Each item can be assigned a Min Qty that represents the minimum desired stock level and a Max Qty that represents the maximum desired stock level.

 On the Qty tab of the Item record, you can view key quantity values, including: Rcvd Qty, Sold Qty, On Ord Qty, Min Qty, Max Qty, SO Ord Qty, PO Ord Qty, PO Rcv Qty, SO Snt Qty, TO Snt Qty In, TO Sent Qty Out, TO Ord Qty Out, TO Ord Qty In, Trans.
 In Qty, Trans.
-Out Qty, ASN In Qty
+Out Qty

 Update OH Qty using Adjustment Memos